 The check in step 3 ensures two things.
 The first condition is necessary in case a derivative was inward-facing in a previously-constructed neighborhood, but outward-facing in the new, larger neighborhood.
 This case is shown visually in Figure 4.
-The second condition guarantees that the reach-time to progress through the face is at least reachTimeStep/2.
+The second condition guarantees that the reach-time to progress from a point on the face through the corresponding face neighborhood is at least reachTimeStep/2.
 Due to this, we can bound the maximum number of iterations of the while loop as the desired reach time divided by reachTimeStep/2.
 Since the edges of the neighborhoods overlap, the neighborhoods of the other faces need to be reconstructed as well, which is why the algorithm backtracks to step 2.